dotnet/docs-maui/docs/tutorials/notes-data/includes/viewmodel.md

     :::code language="csharp" source="../snippets/viewmodel/csharp/Notes/ViewModels/About.cs":::

 The previous code snippet contains some properties that represent information about the app, such as the name and version.
-This snippet is exactly the same as the **About model** we deleted earlier.
+This snippet is exactly the same as the **About model** you deleted earlier.
 However, this viewmodel contains a new concept, the `ShowMoreInfoCommand` command property.

-Commands are bindable actions that invoke code.
-The code invoked by a command is a great place to put app logic, since the view can bind to a command.
+Commands are bindable actions that invoke code, and are a great place to put app logic.
 In this example, the `ShowMoreInfoCommand` points to the `ShowMoreInfo` method, which opens the web browser to a specific page.
 You'll learn more about the command system in the next section.

 ### About view